jordanpatterson1939/wtpdf/README.md

 > script to open the link in the browser instead and take screenshots as
 > it scrolls down the page in fullscreen.
 After it has reached the bottom
 > of the page, the browser should be closed and the processing of images
 > into a single pdf file should be done.
+This will remove the need to use
+> external libraries and/or programs(wkhtmltopdf) when converting while also
+> achieving better resulting pdfs.